Code-the-Dream-School/intro-to-programming-2025/lessons/03LoopsAndArrays.md

-## UPDATE: Scrimba has updated from version 1 to version 2 in May 2024.
-Some of the screenshots below show you version 1 so you may see something different if you're using version 2.

 You can either use the written Odin Project lessons or the video lessons in Scrimba.

 - [V2 Scrimba - JS Deep Dive - Arrays](https://v2.scrimba.com/javascript-deep-dive-c0a/~01h)